 Toddler diarrhoea is an uncommon condition but quite a normal one nonetheless.
 It is the body trying to catch up to the new diet and preparing for the growth cycles.
-Unless any complications accompany this condition, there is nothing to worry about and your child’s development remains unabated.
-Most times they can be managed with toddler diarrhoea remedies right at home.
+Unless any complications accompany this condition, there is nothing to worry about, and your child’s development remains unabated.
+Most of the times, toddler diarrhoea can be managed with simple remedies mentioned above.

 Also Read: Diarrhoea in Kids